 No. The printed report does not contain past landlord information.

-The cost of a report is$7.95 and is charged at the time a report is completed.
+We start with the assumption that the tenant will be paying for the report.
+However, landlords and property managers who will receive the report have the option to pay, if they desire to.
+The cost of a report is $7.95 and is only charged once a report is completed.
 Fees are non-refundable.
+If no report is generated, no charge is made.
 Payment can be made with a credit card, a Visa or Master Card DEBIT card, or a pre-paid card.
 WALMART: You can pick up a Walmart MoneyCard in any checkout lane at your local Walmart store.
 KROGER: You can purchase a Kroger Temporary debit card in any checkout lane at your local Kroger store.
 You can use cash during checkout to load money onto the card.

 Yes.
 Under the heading “Resources” click on “Sample Report.”